Spark-Innovations/SC4/README.md

 ### NEWS FLASH!

-SC4 has completed an [independent sucurity audit](audit-report.pdf).
+SC4 has completed an [independent sucurity audit](audit-report.pdf) conducted by [Cure53](https://cure53.de).
+The money quote:

+"Our verdict is that SC4 has developed from a proof-of-concept to an edgy and unconventional yet reliable crypto tool.
+If certain limitations and constraints are respected by its users, SC4 indeed fills a formerly unpopulated gap in the world of browser crypto."

 ### SC4 - Secure Communications for Mere Mortals